-&lt;sup>1Department of Chemical Engineering, Politeknik Negeri Ujung Pandang, Makassar City, Indonesia spread in various parts of the world, ranging from tropical to subtropical climates, as well as highlands to the lowlands.
-This plant is rich in nutrients containing calcium, iron, vitamin C. polyphenols and saponins which are beneficial for health, therefore, it is taken as daily food.
-Furthermore, bottle gourd is a common vegetable due to its high choline, phenolics, vitamin B complex, and vitamin C content, while the juice is well-known for its cardioprotective, cardiotonic, aphrodisiac, and diuretic properties, as well as an antidote to some poisons.
-Bottle gourd juice is also beneficial for maintaining the body's alkaline reserve due to its less acidic nature.
-Bottle phytochemicals that are gourd contains beneficial to the body and also produce reactive oxygen species.
-Meanwhile, the inhibition of reactive oxygen species (ROS) production, direct or indirect scavenging of free radicals, and alteration of intracellular redox potential are all biochemical activities of natural antioxidants.
-Furthermore, antioxidants, such as carotenoids, flavonoids, polyphenolics, vitamin A, vitamin C, and vitamin E are abundant in vegetables and fruits, preventing free radical damage and lowering the risk of chronic diseases.
-Therefore, the consumption of dietary antioxidants from these sources potentially prevents cardiovascular diseases, especially atherosclerosis.
-Meanwhile, the ability of bottle gourd juice to be used as a health drink, is dependent on the extraction and preservation of functional components such as phenolics, carotenoids, and ascorbic acid.
-Therefore, the processing method selected is essential due to the presence of heat-sensitive components like phenolics, carotenoids. ascorbic acid, and the perishable nature of the product.
-To date, no attempt has been made to investigate the effects of processing on bottle gourd juice functional components to store and improve efficiency.
+Bottle gourd (Lagenaria siceraria) is relatively easy to plant and the planting area is spread in various parts of the world, ranging from tropical to subtropical climates, as well as highlands to the lowlands.
+This plant is rich in nutrients containing calcium, iron, vitamin C, polyphenols and saponins which are beneficial for health, therefore, it is taken as daily food.
+Furthermore, bottle gourd is a common vegetable due to its high choline, phenolics, vitamin B complex, and vitamin C content 6, while the juice is well-known for its cardioprotective, cardiotonic, aphrodisiac, and diuretic properties, as well as an antidote to some poisons.
+Bottle gourd juice is also beneficial for maintaining the body's alkaline reserve due to its less acidic nature 7.
+Meanwhile, the ability of bottle gourd juice (BGJ) to be used as a health drink, is dependent on the extraction and preservation of functional components such as phenolics, carotenoids, and ascorbic acid.
+Therefore, the processing method selected is essential due to the presence of heat-sensitive components like phenolics, carotenoids, ascorbic acid, and the perishable nature of the product.
+The best method is the fresh bottle gourd juice extraction.
+To date, no